nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 Most importantly, the JDK itself has been broken into modules.
 Hence, you can cherry pick which part of the JDK you need to package with your app.
-This leads to smaller and more secure executable and runtimes (e.g. Docker images).
+This leads to smaller and more secure executable and runtime (e.g. Docker images).

 Unfortunately, some popular libraries haven't migrated to modules yet.